ravimandala/chirp/README.md

 * [x] User can **see a counter with total number of characters left for tweet** on compose tweet page
 * [x] User can **pull down to refresh tweets timeline**
-* [ ] User can **click a link within a tweet body** on tweet details view.
-The click will launch the web browser with relevant page opened.
-* [ ] User can **open the twitter app offline and see last loaded tweets**.
-Persisted in SQLite tweets are refreshed on every application launch.
-While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.
-* [ ] User can tap a tweet to **open a detailed tweet view**
-* [ ] User can **select "reply" from detail view to respond to a tweet**
-* [ ] Improve the user interface and theme the app to feel "twitter branded"

 The following **bonus** features are implemented: